jdecaron/c19coalition/_organizations/magisso-oy.md

   respirator mask (BFE>95%) and surgical face mask (BFE>95%).
 Currently they have the capability to supply at least 10 million units per week of all mentioned products and large quantities directly from the manufacturer.
-The items are FDA approved and CE-certified and ll necessary documentation and test results can be provided."
+The items are FDA approved and CE-certified and all necessary documentation and test results can be provided."
 type:
   - supply-ppe